-I'm keeping a running log of variables implemented thus far for quests, as far as I can determine them.
-This is intended as a reference tor myself and anyone who wants to start writing functional quests right away.
+I'm keeping a running log of variables which can be used in quests.
+This is intended as a reference for myself and anyone who wants to start writing functional quests right away.

 The following dialogue variables are defined.

-%oth (an oath of exclamation, such as "By the Hoarfather" or "By the Great Wastes."
-Resolves fully.)
+%oth (an oath of exclamation, such as "By the Hoarfather" or "By the Great Wastes.")

 %pcf (your character's first name)